DissonanceTrip/Pico7SegmentClock/README.md

 Next, the Pico will set all the servo positions to 0 degrees which should correspond with the number 0 on each display.

-Next, the Pico will connect to the wifi network, as defined, then sleep for 2 seconds.
+Next, the Pico will connect to the WiFi network, as defined, then sleep for 2 seconds.

 Next, the Pico will set the servo positions to a defined number/pattern (default is 1337 because I'm funny) then sleep for 2 seconds.
 This indicates that wireless connection has succeeded.